TusharU2004/Education_ERP/README.md

-# 🎓 School ERP System (Laravel)
+# 🎓 Education ERP System (Laravel)

-A powerful and modular **School ERP System** built using Laravel.
-This project simplifies the management of school data including students, employees, attendance, marks, salaries, and more—integrated with role-based access for Admin, Teacher, and Accounts users.
+A powerful and modular **Education ERP System** built using Laravel.
+This project simplifies the management of school data including students, employees, attendance, marks, salaries, and more—integrated with role-based access for Admin, Teacher, Accounts, Student users.

 ---

 ## 🚀 Features

 - 🔐 **Authentication**
-  - Login via email or phone
+  - Login via email
-  - OTP verification
+  - View Dashboard data according to role and permission
   - Session-based secure access

 - 👤 **User Management**